olekanma/just-projects/README.md

 # just-projects

-Just projects first html task. updated htl file is index.html. disregard the other html file.
+updated html file is index.html.  kindly disregard the other html file.